hpi-dhc/devicely/inst/paper.md

 Every wearable company has a different data format and reading them is usually a challenge for scientists.
 Therefore, in order for researchers to be able to use different sensor data in an easy and friendly way we developed the **devicely** package.
-The package also contains two methods to help with data deidentification, one is called timeshift and the other is a write method.
-The idea behind them is that researchers can timeshift all their time series data to a different time from the one the actual experiments occurred and then write this new deidentified dataset back to the original or a similar data format.
+The package also contains two methods to help with data de-identification, one is called timeshift and the other is a write method.
+The idea behind them is that researchers can timeshift all their time series data to a different time from the one the actual experiments occurred and then write this new de-identified dataset back to the original or a similar data format.
 This will empower scientists to keep patient privacy and hopefully share more data to increase research reproducibility.